With China Tourist Visa Resumed,

 TOP

-Here we are going to show you the road condition in Tibet and useful tips for choosing the proper transportation and vehicles for your land tour in Tibet.
+Here, we will show you the real road conditions in Tibet and essential safety tips for your land tours in Tibet.

 map of tibet road(Simple click to enlarge the map)